 Elevation: 8,180 ft

-The recommended route is a ridge traverse from the trail that crosses the Grass Mountains crest and can be easily accessed from the trail that leads to the lake.
+The recommended route is a ridge traverse from the trail that crosses the Grass Mountains Crest and can be easily accessed from the trail that leads to the lake.
 This trail leaves Hazard Lake Road 18.7 miles north of ID-55.
-See entry [(B)(1)(b)] on page 134 of the Climbing Guide, or the Hard Peak or Grassy Twin Peak pages for more details.
-The Frog Lake trail has not been maintained in years and is nearly impossible to follow.
+See [(B)(1)(b) on Page 134] or the Hard Peak or Grassy Twin Peak pages for more details.
+The Frog Lake Trail has not been maintained in years and is nearly impossible to follow.

-From the pass, follow the ridge south across broken granite slabs and a scattering of trees toward Grassy Twin Peak’s west ridge.
-You will likely spot remnants of the Frog Lake trail along the way but these will not be very useful.
-As you approach the west ridge, veer toward the saddle, crossing Grassy Twin Peak’s west ridge at 7,800 feet.
+The difficulty level of this route depends upon the route that you take down the steep step into the saddle north of the peak.
+From the pass, follow the ridge south across broken granite slabs and a scattering of trees toward Grassy Twin Peak’s West Ridge.
+You will likely spot remnants of the Frog Lake Trail along the way.
+As you approach the West Ridge, veer toward the saddle, crossing Grassy Twin Peak’s West Ridge at 7,800 feet.
 Once on the south side of Grassy Twin, negotiate a steep, downhill step to reach the connecting ridge.
-When you are past this obstacle, you will see an obvious line to the summit that is occasionally blocked by downed trees.
+Once you are past this obstacle, you will see an obvious line to the summit that is occasionally blocked by downed trees.